Ian Evatt: Derby County

 When he was ten years old, Evatt played for the district side in his hometown and was scouted by Derby County.
-He started with them from the age of 11 years.
-He signed his first professional contract on his seventeenth birthday in 1998.
+He started with them from the age of 11.
+He signed his first professional contract on his 17th birthday in 1998.
 His first appearance in the Derby team came in the last match of the 2000–01 season, on 19 May 2001 at Pride Park, when he replaced Þórður Guðjónsson in the 78th minute.
-In the 2001–02 season, he spent two months on loan with Division Two club Northampton Town, from 10 August to 10 October 2001, playing in eleven League games.
-His next appearance for Derby came in April 2002 when he came on for Rob Lee against Newcastle United, then on the last day of the 2001–02 Premier League season he made his full debut against Sunderland, playing the full 90 minutes of a 1–1 draw at the Stadium of Light.
-Derby were relegated and the following season, under new manager John Gregory, Evatt was a regular starter in the side.
+In the 2001–02 season, he spent two months on loan with Division Two club Northampton Town, from 10 August to 10 October 2001, playing in eleven Football League games.
+His next appearance for Derby came in April 2002, when he came on for Rob Lee against Newcastle United, then on the last day of the 2001–02 Premier League season he made his full debut against Sunderland, playing the full 90 minutes of a 1–1 draw at the Stadium of Light.
+Derby were relegated and the following season, under new manager John Gregory; Evatt was a regular starter in the side.

 On 9 September 2002, Evatt scored The Rams' third goal as they beat Division Two club Mansfield Town 3–1 in the League Cup.
 In the following round against Oldham Athletic, Evatt found himself having to play in goal when Mart Poom was sent off.

-He started out as a central midfielder, before being moved to central defence.
-Evatt said of the move, "I started off my career in midfield.
+Evatt started out as a central midfielder, before being moved to central defence.
+He said of the move: "I started off my career in midfield.
 I played a few games in the Premier League and, as I got bigger, I moved backwards but I enjoyed it.
 They saw the potential for me to be a better centre-half."
 Evatt suffered an injury in March 2003.
-Then, just before George Burley was appointed as manager to replace John Gregory, who had been sacked in March, Evatt had to have a double hernia operation and he did not feature much for Derby afterwards.
+Then, just before George Burley was appointed as manager to replace Gregory, who had been sacked in March, Evatt had to have a double hernia operation and he did not feature much for Derby afterwards.

-He made a total of 34 league appearances for The Rams, including some in the Premier League, but was released by George Burley at the end of the 2002–03 season.
+He made a total of 34 league appearances for The Rams, including some in the Premier League, but was released by Burley at the end of the 2002–03 season.